mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ```

 !!! note "Info"
-    This method removes the need to restart and recreate the `Measurement` type from the beginning when implementing changes to the existing measurement set.
+    This concept removes the need to restart and recreate the `Measurement` type from the beginning when implementing changes to the existing measurement set.

 ---